 The blog is the continuation of a site about music in the Horn of Africa which I started in 1998 at Mainz University.
 At that time there were no blogs and no mp3 format.
 On that site I just presented some songs from different countries in RealAudio format together with a link list and a bibliography especially on Ethiopian music.
 The songs were taken from cassettes I had bought mostly in Ethiopia.

-My name is Andreas Wetter and I am teaching African linguistics at the Department of African Studies at Humboldt University in Berlin, Germany.
-I have been in Ethiopia twelve times since 1993 including one year at the Addis Ababa University (1994-95) and one year in Kämise/ Wällo (2001-02).
-I also travelled to Eritrea and stayed some time in Djibouti.
+My name is Andreas Wetter and I taught African linguistics and Amharic at the universities of Mainz, Heidelberg and Berlin, Germany.
+I have been traveling to and living in Ethiopia a lot since 1993 including a one year stay at the Addis Ababa University (1994-95) and one year stay in Kämise/ Wällo (2001-02).
+I’ve also been in Djibouti several times and travelled to Eritrea as well.
 The main interest of my research is in Ethiopian languages and I wrote a descriptive grammar of the Ethiosemitic language Argobba as my PhD dissertation.
 But my enthusiasm for the music of the Horn of Africa is as old as my inquisitive relationship with that region.